Gregory Benford: Writing career

 Gregory Benford's first professional sale was the story "Stand-In" in the Magazine of Fantasy and Science Fiction (June 1965), which won second prize in a short story contest based on a poem by Doris Pitkin Buck.
 In 1969, he began writing a science column for Amazing Stories.

 Benford tends to write hard science fiction which incorporates the research he is doing as a practical scientist.
 He has worked on collaborations with authors William Rotsler, David Brin and Gordon Eklund.
 His time-travel novel Timescape (1980) won both the Nebula Award and the John W. Campbell Memorial Award.
-The scientific procedural novel eventually loaned its title to a line of science fiction published by Pocket Books.
+This scientific procedural novel eventually lent its title to a line of science fiction published by Pocket Books.
 In the late 1990s, he wrote Foundation's Fear, one of an authorized sequel trilogy to Isaac Asimov's Foundation series.
 Other novels published in that period include several near-future science thrillers: Cosm (1998), The Martian Race (1999) and Eater (2000).

-Benford has served as an editor of numerous alternate history anthologies as well as collections of Hugo Award winners.
+Benford has served as an editor of numerous alternate history anthologies, as well as collections of Hugo Award winners.

-He has been nominated for four Hugo Awards (for two short stories and two novellas) and 12 Nebula Awards (in all categories).
+He has been nominated for four Hugo Awards (for two short stories and two novellas) and 13 Nebula Awards (in all categories).
 In addition to Timescape, he won the Nebula for the novelette "If the Stars Are Gods" (with Eklund).
-In 2005 the MIT SF Society awarded him the Asimov Prize.

 Benford was a guest of honour at Aussiecon Three, the 1999 Worldcon.
 He remains a regular contributor to science fiction fanzines, for example Apparatchik (defunct as of 1997).

 In 2016 Benford was the recipient of the Los Angeles Science Fantasy Society Forry Award Lifetime Achievement Award in the Field of Science Fiction.